Frequently Asked Questions About Uniting for Ukraine

 Uniting for Ukraine is available to eligible Ukrainian citizens and their non-Ukrainian immediate family members with a valid passport.
 Non-Ukrainian immediate family members must be traveling to the United States with the Ukrainian citizen.
 For purposes of Uniting for Ukraine, immediate family members include:

-- The spouse or common-law partner of a Ukrainian citizen; and
+The spouse or common-law partner of a Ukrainian citizen; and

 - What is the length of parole for Ukrainians entering the United States at a port of entry after traveling under Uniting for Ukraine?

-Generally, Ukrainians and their immediate family members granted parole will be paroled into the United States for a period of up to two years.
+Generally, Ukrainian citizens and their immediate family members granted travel authorization under Uniting for Ukraine will be paroled into the United States for up to two years.

 - Please explain what ‘legal guardian’ means.

 Has been granted legal custody of an individual or minor, by a court of law or competent jurisdiction, or by the state or recognized governmental entity; and